guardian/coding-exercises/election-results/README.md

     Cardiff West, 11014, C, 17803, L, 4923, UKIP, 2069, LD
     Islington South & Finsbury, 22547, L, 9389, C, 4829, LD, 3375, UKIP, 3371, G, 309, Ind

+## Tasks:
-We want to transform this into a standard result that shows:
+We want to transform this into a cleaned-up result that shows:

-* the constituency name
+a) the constituency name
+b) the result for each party
+c) find the winner for each constituency
-* translates the party code into a full name
+d) translates the party code into a full name
-* shows the share of the vote as a percentage of all the votes cast
+e) shows the share of the vote as a percentage of all the votes cast

 ### Codes